WP63/ACF-Block-Loader/README.md

 });
 ```

-## Use with Balde template engine in Sage 9
+## Use with Blade template engine in Sage 9
 In version 1.2.0, `wp63/acf-block-loader` has built-in support for Blade template engine in Sage 9. ~~Just hook into `wp63/is_sage` and change value to `TRUE`~~

 Meh, You can either just echo output directly from `Block::render()` method, or return an array.
 The returned array will be passed to corresponding blade template.